wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 ### 💡 Why This Matters

-**localStorage** provides persistent storage that survives browser refreshes and even computer restarts.
-It's **synchronous** (blocking), so use it wisely with small to medium amounts of data.
+localStorage provides persistent storage that survives browser refreshes and even computer restarts.
+It's **synchronous** (blocking), and ideally with small to medium amounts of data.
 For your trivia game, it's perfect for caching question sets that are relatively small but expensive to fetch over the network.